Mark Kistler: Commander Mark

 He portrayed Commander Mark in The Secret City, a fictional space-themed series where he taught child viewers skills and vocabulary to become better artists.
 Each episode included a segment where Mark would add to a large 12-foot mural that was added to each episode using a technique or several techniques learned throughout the series.
 The mural was inspired by his mother, who let him and his brother draw a mural in their childhood bedroom when they were young adolescents.
 The mural from the show had to be re-created 20 episodes into the production of the original 65 episodes due to broadcast cameras not being able to pick up the fine-lined artwork on the original light-colored background.
 The mural color was changed to a dark orange and had to be re-drawn by Mark by tracing over the original.
-Following the production MPT station VP Michael Styer as well as friend and co-creator and executive producer Robert Neustadt allowed Mark to keep the entire mural.
+Following the production MPT station VP Michael Styer and friend, co-creator, and executive producer Robert Neustadt allowed Mark to keep the entire mural.
 The mural was so large it had to be shipped freight in a large crate to contain the 12-foot completed artwork.
 It currently hangs in his mother's classroom at Carlsbad High School in Carlsbad, California until Mark plans to relocate it to his home in Houston, Texas.